 The NRC staff has reviewed the licensee's analyses related to the effects of the proposed EPU on the ability of the RCIC system to provide decay heat removal following an isolation of main feedwater event and a station blackout event and the ability of the system to provide makeup to the core following a small break in the RCPB.
-The NRC staff concludes that the licensee has adequately accounted for the effects of the proposed EPU on these events and demonstrated that the RCIC system will continue to provide Sufficient decay heat removal and makeup for these events following implementation of the proposed EPU.
-Based on this, the NRC staff concludes that the RCIC system will continue to meet the requirements of draft GDCs-4, 40, 51, and 57, GDCs-4, 5, 29, 33, 34 and 54, and 10 CFR 50.63 following implementation of the proposed EPU.
+The NRC staff concludes that the licensee has adequately accounted for the effects of the proposed EPU on these events and demonstrated that the RCIC system will continue to provide sufficient decay heat removal and makeup for these events following implementation of the proposed EPU.
+Based on this, the NRC staff concludes that the RCIC system will continue to meet the requirements of draft GDCs-4, 40, 51, and 57, and 10 CFR 50.63 following implementation of the proposed EPU.
 Therefore, the NRC staff finds the proposed EPU acceptable with respect to the RCIC system.

-2.8.4.4 Residual Heat Removal System "
+2.8.4.4 Residual Heat Removal System

 The RHR system is used to cool down the RCS following shutdown.
 The RHR system is typically a low pressure system which takes over the shutdown cooling function when the RCS temperature is reduced.
-The NRC staffs review covered the effect of the proposed EPU on the functional capability of the RHR system to cool the RCS following shutdown and provide decay heat removal.
+The NRC staff's review covered the effect of the proposed EPU on the functional capability of the RHR system to cool the RCS following shutdown and provide decay heat removal.
 The NRC's acceptance criteria are based on (1) draft GDCs-40 and 42, insofar as they require that protection be provided for ESFs against dynamic effects; and (2) draft GDC-4, insofar as reactor facilities shall not share systems or components unless it is shown safety is not impaired by the sharing.
-GDC-5, insofar as it requires that SSCs-important to safety not be shared among nuclear power units unless it can be shown that-sharing-will-not-significantly impair their ability to perform their safety-functions; and (3) GDC-34, which specifies requirements for an RHR system.-Specific review criteria are contained in SRP Section 5.4.7 and other guidance provided in Matrix 8 of RS-001.
+Specific review criteria are contained in SRP Section 5.4.7 and other guidance provided in Matrix 8 of RS-001.